moulin1024/WIRELES_GPU/README.md

 - edit: edit config file
 - pre: pre-process case
 - solve: submit case to the cluster through the slurm
-- debug: run the case on the local machine or cluster interactive debug mode
+- run: run the case on the local machine or cluster interactive debug mode (formerly debug)
-- make: compile the case
+- build: compile the case (formerly make)
 - post: quick build-in post processing of the simulation data
 - anime: produce an animation of the flow from instant fields output
 - h5gen: generating self-explained hdf5 file of the simulation data for customized postprocessing

+Note: The old commands `make` and `debug` still work for backward compatibility.

-A simple workflow: create --> edit --> pre --> solve/debug --> post/anime
+A simple workflow: create --> edit --> pre --> solve/run --> post/anime

 To make life easier, a bash script *test_run.sh* has been provided to allow the new user to run a example case easily.